 How to Market a Manufacturing Company

-Manufacturing marketing is about them and not you.
-That is the number one thing to understand before you even start thinking about updating or improving your marketing plan.
+Manufacturing marketing is still about them and not you.
+That is the first thing to understand before you start thinking about updating or improving your marketing plan.
 Sounds easy right, pretty obvious even.
 But this is the number one area I see manufacturers miss.

 What's your why?

 If you have ever read Simon Sinek's book Start With Why you understand this idea.
 You need to figure out your "why."